adobe/aepsdk-userprofile-ios/README.md

 The Adobe Experience Platform UserProfile Mobile Extension is an extension for the [Adobe Experience Platform SDK](https://github.com/Adobe-Marketing-Cloud/acp-sdks).

-To learn more about this extension, read [Adobe Experience Platform Edge Mobile Extension](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/profile).
+To learn more about this extension, read [Adobe Experience Platform Profile Mobile Extension](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/profile).

 ## Requirements
-- Xcode 11.x
+- Xcode 11.0 (or newer)
-- Swift 5.x
+- Swift 5.1 (or newer)

 ## Installation